FoolingMyselfWithDreams/YT-TMS-Finder/README.md

 - **How does it work in detail?**

   First we have to get all the video IDs from a YouTube channel.
-This is not possbile by simply using requests or beautifulsoup.
+This is not possible by simply using requests or beautifulsoup.
 We would have to open the browser ourselves going down all the way to the bottom of the page, but we can also do this with a webbot so we don't have to do it ourselves.

   Then it downloads the HTML source.
 From this HTML file we can obtain all the video IDs and their time length without the need of the YouTube API (which costs money).
 For every video the following is done:
-  1. If the video length is less than 4 minutes, download the audio from the video in mp3 format using youtube-dl.
+  1. Download the audio from the video in mp3 format using yt-dlp.
   2. Fingerprint the song.
   3. Match the fingerprint against the database.
   4. If there are more than 100 hashes that match, print this on the screen and add it to a "MATCHES.txt" file.